 U.S. fire departments respond to a home fire every 88 seconds.

-House fires can result in devastating loss of property and sometimes lives.
+House fires can result in a devastating loss of property and, worse, lives.
 Fortunately, house fires are highly preventable through proper planning.
-It is well worth taking a few minutes to discuss fire safety if it means saving lives.
+It’s worth taking a few minutes to discuss fire safety if it means saving lives.

 Keep reading for some of our top fire safety planning tips to ensure you and your family stay safe.

 Install Smoke Detectors